 These professions typically qualify for a physician loan:

-To attract doctors, they offer advantageous terms and minimal requirements to buy a home.
+They offer advantageous terms and minimal requirements to buy a home to attract doctors.

 Eligibility for Physician Loans